datawire/ambassador-docs/user-guide/oauth-oidc-auth.md

 # Single Sign-On with OAuth & OIDC

-Ambassador Edge Stack adds native support for configuring single sign-on with OAuth and OIDC authentication schemes for single sign-on with an external identity providers (IdP).
+Ambassador Edge Stack adds native support for configuring single sign-on with OAuth and OIDC authentication schemes for single sign-on with an external identity provider (IdP).
 Ambassador Edge Stack has been tested with Keycloak, Auth0, Okta, and UAA although other OAuth/OIDC-compliant identity providers should work.
 Please contact us on [Slack](https://d6e.co/slack) if you have questions about IdPs not listed below.

-## 1. Configure an OAuth2 filter
+## 1. Configure an OAuth2 Filter

 First, configure an OAuth2 filter for your identity provider.
 For information on how to configure your IdP, see the IdP configuration section below.